mathieu-benoit/containers-on-azure/docs/AzureManagedKubernetes.md

 kubectl set image deployment/$DEPLOY_NAME <container-image>=<container-image>:<new-tag>
 ```

-### Commands for managing deployments by YAML file
+## Managing deployments by YAML file

 ```
 #Create/Update a deployment by applying aks-deploy.yml (this will take a few minutes, especially for the LoadBalancer creation)